Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 psql $URL cruddur < $schema_path
 ```

-The additional code under our shebang was also added to provide a different color through the CLI when viewing our Postgres logs, so we can see when this is being ran.
-We went through and added it to our other batch scripts as well.
+The additional code under our shebang was to provide a different color through the CLI when viewing our Postgres logs, so that we can see it when ran.
+We went through and added it to our other bash scripts as well.

 Back on our main task of adding tables to our database, we go back to our schema.sql, and add SQL commands to create our tables and activities: